Claudio Ranieri refuses to believe Leicester players got him sacked

 “I don’t believe the players killed me.”

-“I hear a lot of stories about this.
-I had problems with people behind me the year before when we won the title.
-Maybe, when we lose, these people push a little bit more.”

-He wouldn’t elaborate on who those people were but did say that he had spoken to them.
+“Maybe it could be someone behind me, but maybe the little problem I had before the title, maybe they push a little more when we lose this year.

-“I am a serious man, a loyal man.
+“I don’t want to tell.
+I am a serious man, a loyal man.
 What I have to say, I say face-to-face.”

+Ranieri believes Leicester’s upturn in fortunes actually started when they travelled to Sevilla in the Champions League.

+They were beaten 2-1 in what turned out to be Ranieri’s last game in charge, but Jamie Vardy’s goal helped the Foxes subsequently go through 3-2 on aggregate.